 Pretzel Cheese Dip Slow Cooker

-Category: Start Your Meal with Perfect Appetizers
+Highlighted Section: Start Your Meal with Perfect Appetizers

 Enjoy a smooth, cheesy dip that blends sharp cheddar and smoked Gouda, warmed gently in your slow cooker for the ultimate comfort snack.
 The combination of cornstarch prevents clumping for a silky texture, while Dijon mustard and smoked paprika add subtle depth.
 Stir every so often until luscious and velvety, then serve alongside soft, warm pretzels.
 If the dip thickens, a quick splash of warm milk or cream restores its creaminess.
 This crowd-pleasing snack is easy to prep ahead, ideal for game days or casual gatherings.